theCampel/leocamacho-private-notes/content/Calculus and its Applications.md

 [[Calculus]] is a all about the idea of taking a hard problem, splitting it up into an area problem and calculating the problem we get out of that as a result.

 In it we deal a lot with the [[Derivative]].
-This is often referred to as the "Instantaneous [[Rate of Change]]", but this statement is quite oxymoronic.
+This is often referred to as the "Instantaneous Rate of Change", but this statement is quite oxymoronic.

 Also, when using the $d$ in $dx$, you're normally implying that it's a value that will tend to 0.